Celebrating

 Paul Lee & Company may have found you your new home, but may not be managing the property during the term of the tenancy.
 You will be informed as to who will be managing the property at the commencement of the tenancy.
 When Paul Lee & Company act as managing agents any problems you have relating to the property must be reported to us immediately.
 This will ensure that the matter is dealt with in line with the Landlord's instructions.

-If you intend to vacate at the term end an inventory checkout will be arranged the cost of which is paid for by the Landlord for Assured Shorthold Tenancies (ASTs) that fall within the Housing Act where The Tenant Fees Act 2019 applies.
-If the tenancy is not an AST then the Tenant will liable to pay for the inventory check out (current charges listed below).
+If you intend to vacate at the term end an inventory checkout will be arranged the cost of which is paid for by the Landlord for an Assured Periodic Tenancy (APT) that fall within the Housing Act where The Tenant Fees Act 2019 applies.
+If the tenancy is not a Housing Act tenancy then the Tenant will liable to pay for the inventory check out (current charges listed below).
 You will be advised when the inventory clerk will do the checkout report and what is expected of you prior to their visit.
 The property and garden (if any) should be ready to hand over in the same state and condition at the start of the tenancy.
 We make this point as costs by way of deduction from the tenancy deposit can be incurred if it is necessary for the Landlord or the Agent to employ the services of professional cleaners and gardeners.
 All keys must be given to the inventory clerk at the time of the checkout and you will have no further access to the property.
 You must ensure that all utility accounts, council tax and television licence charges are paid up to date (the end of the tenancy date) and the accounts are closed in your name.

 The current cost for check outs, charged by the inventory clerk that we use range between £138.00 inclusive of VAT for a one bedroom property, £150.00 inclusive of VAT for a two bedroom property, £162.00 inclusive of VAT for a three bedroom property, £228.00 inclusive of VAT for a four bedroom property and £276.00 inclusive of VAT for a five bedroom property.
 Please note, we do not request an additional agent handling fee on top of this charge.